Do you look after your own latex?

 Firstly: dust the inside of the clothes with talc powder, your new best friend.
 This will prevent the latex from sticking onto itself.

-Secondly: dust the outside of your latex with more talc powder, or use some lube to keep it nourished – either works.
+Secondly: dust the outside of your latex with more talc powder, you use lube on the outside, but I have heard that it might degrade it over time.
+Stick to talc if you can.

 Thirdly: store your latex away from sunlight, in a dry and cool place.
 Your wardrobe is fine, but keep it away from other materials, for example fold it inside a cotton bag or wrap it in old bed linen.